Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Get your flu shot

 Research suggests that having the flu or pneumonia may hike your heart risks.
-One study looked at people who had been hospitalized for heart attacks.
-They were about six times more likely to have had their heart attack within a week of getting the flu, compared with the year before or the year after.*
+One study of people who had been in the hospital for heart attacks suggests they were about six times more likely to have had their heart attack within a week of getting the flu, compared with the year before or the year after.*

 “The flu causes inflammation throughout your body, including your blood vessels,” says Dr. Goldberg.
 Similar research links pneumonia with inflammation in the body and a higher risk of a heart attack or stroke.* To protect yourself, make sure you get an annual flu shot.
 And stay up to date on your pneumococcal vaccine to prevent pneumonia.